 - After five minutes, stir in the sugar and lower the heat.

 - Then, raise the heat and boil the mixture until the temperature hits 25 minutes.

 - Take the pan off the heat, and stir in the butter.

 - Scrape of any residue and then allow the jam to cool.

 - Place it in an airtight container and store.

 - 2 pounds russet potatoes, cleaned, sliced in half widthwise

 - salt and pepper to taste

-- Place the potatoes in a pot of cold water with enough water to cover the potatoes by 2 inches.
+- Place the potatoes in a pot of cold water with enough water to cover them by 2 inches.
 Season the water with a large pinch of salt and bring it to a simmer.
-Cook until a knife or fork easily pierces through to the center of the potato.
+Cook until a knife or fork easily piercesse through to the center of the potato.

-- 3 pounds – Yukon Gold Potatoes, Cleaned, Peeled and Quartered
+- 3 pounds of Yukon Gold Potatoes, cleaned, peeled, and quartered

 - 1/2 cup – cream